janet-lang/janet-lang.org/md/syntax.md

 - \\" Double Quote (ASCII 34)
 - \\\\ Backslash (ASCII 92)

-Strings can also contain literal newline characters that will be ignore.
+Strings can also contain literal newline characters that will be ignored.
 This lets one define a multiline string that does not contain newline characters.

 An alternative way of representing strings in janet is the long string, or the backquote